ReluctantHacker/notes/physics/NewtonMechanics.md

 > [!NOTE]
 > To get things clear, suppose we are in the same microscopic world, two particles $P_1$ and $P_2$ attracts each other by the law of gravitation.
 Suppose we don't know anything about inverse square rule, we just observed that $P_2$ performs an acceleration $a_2$ toward $P_1$, and also, $P_1$ performs another acceleration $a_1$ toward $P_2$.
 We define mass as a property that makes $a_1 \cdot m_1 = a_2 \cdot m_2$.

+Finally we define force as $F = m \cdot a$, totally from gravitational law.

+# Momentum, Kinetic Energy and Work
+How can we define how much an object is moving?
+Speed alone is not enough to tell the whole story because we know that two objects with same speed may need different time to be stoped if we perform the same continuous force.

+With mass and acceleration, we can